Engage Your Visitors!

 The operating permit was renewed last year, but the authorities largely copy-pasted 3M's wish list of twelve mostly irrelevant PFASs: PFBS is the only one on the list to be a realistic pollutant from current production processes, and no permit limits were set for real PFAS pollutants.
 In a Parliament hearingenvironmental lawyer Isabelle Larmuseau was unambiguous: the 2020 permit has no legal basis, and would not exist without the complacency of careless, yet understaffed authorities.

 The pressure on 3M is mounting.
-In another Parliament hearing under oath, three 3M directors were asked a plethora of sensible questions by politicians of all parties.
-They answered hardly any of them; they instead repeated ad nauseam that they were not experts, that they were collaborative, scientific and transparent, and that they would provide information.
+Into another Parliament hearing under oath, three 3M directors were asked a plethora of sensible questions by politicians of all parties.
+They hardly answered any of them; they instead repeated ad nauseam that they were not experts, that they were collaborative, scientific and transparent, and that they would provide information.
 One day perhaps.

-As the failures of the administration became increasingly clear, the politicians have stepped up their vocabulary – the Environment minister Zuhal Demir resorted to creative wording like “3M, what the PFAS are you doing?” – carried out inspections and ordered 3M to stop related production processes and all releases to water, as happened previously in Decatur.
-The situation is, alas, largely paralysed.
-3M’s management rely on proven delaying tactics.
+As the failures of the administration became increasingly clear, the politicians have stepped up their vocabulary – the Environment minister Zuhal Demir resorted to becoming creative like “3M, what the PFAS are you doing?” – carried out inspections and ordered 3M to stop related production processes and all releases to water, as happened previously in Decatur.
+The situation is, unfortunately, largely paralyzed.
+3M's management relies on proven delaying tactics.
 Meanwhile, road construction works are continuing, with little clarity on management of the polluted soil, which is being displaced and discharged across the region.

 A window of opportunity is now opening at the EU level: the Industrial Emissions Directive (IED) is currently being reviewed.
 The permitting authorities' mandate and obligations need strengthening.
 The European Commission must also take its role of transposition and implementation watchdog more seriously.
 The Environmental Liability Directive (ELD), the EU's timid attempt to turn the Polluter Pays Principle from a largely disregarded legal duty into a reality, is also being overhauled.